- What is Federal Funding?

 - Joel Packer's NLLD13 presentation, 'Caps, Cuts, Freezes and Sequesters' (pdf or pptx)

-- Jeff Kratz's NLLD13 present taion, 'Library Federal Funding' (pdf or pptx)
+- Jeff Kratz's NLLD13 presentation, 'Library Federal Funding' (pdf or pptx)

 - Library Facts and Figures (pdf)